4 Reasons NOT to File a Mandamus Lawsuit for Administrative Processing!

 4. Can You Wait It Out?

-The fourth reason why you should not consider filing a mandamus even if your visa is stuck in administrative processing is if you think you might be able to wait it out.
+The fourth reason why you should not consider filing a mandamus lawsuit even if your visa is stuck in administrative processing is if you think you might be able to wait it out.
 Let me give you an example of what I’m talking about.
 A lot of people go to their interviews and get stuck in administrative processing, but then after a few weeks, or even a few months, they get their visas.

 Now, if you think you can get your visa within a few months, then I think you should wait.
 I don’t think you should hire me to do a mandamus lawsuit.
 You’d be better off just waiting.
 Even though the wait may be excruciating and last for a long period of time, I think it would be a better course of action.

-When to Consider A Lawsuit
+When to Consider a Writ of Mandamus Lawsuit

 The people who hire me and the people who consult with me for mandamus lawsuits have been waiting for a very long time.
 I talked to someone just a week ago who lived in Houston.
 Her husband is in Afghanistan, and he’s been waiting for five years.
 He’s been given that sad, lame excuse about why they can’t issue the visa for five years.